Is Electromagnetic Field Momentum Due to the Flow of Field Energy?: Conclusion

-But it preserves that idea at the cost of inconsistency with the transformation rules of special relativity.
-As shown in \prettyref{sec:CaveatsA}, $\br V_{\!\text{A}}$ is not a legitimate coordinate velocity three-vector.

-Also, since $\br V_{\!\text{A}}\neq\br V_{\!\text{B}}$, definition A is not consistent with the seemingly inescap\-able condition that $\br S'$ must vanish in the comoving system, a condition which should be encompassed by any acceptable definition of flow velocity.
+which exhibits electromagnetic field momentum density $\br G$ as due to the flow of relativistic mass-energy ${\cal M}_{\text{rel}}$.
+But as shown in \prettyref{sec:CaveatsA}, $\br V_{\!\text{A}}=\br S/{\cal E}$ is not a relativistically correct velocity definition, and therefore must be rejected.

-Definition B, on the other hand, is derived with complete adherence to the transformation rules of special relativity.
-But it does not preserve the identification of field momentum density with moving relativistic mass.
-Introducing the factor $\lambda$ from \prettyref{eq:defB2} into \prettyref{eq:con1} gives
+Definition B, on the other hand, is derived in \prettyref{sec:DetailB} with complete adherence to the transformation rules of special relativity.
+Definition B is derived from the condition that the coordinate velocity of the flow of electromagnetic field energy at a given event is the velocity $\br V_{\!\text{B}}$ of a Lorentz boost that transforms the original reference system into a reference system in which the Poynting energy flux vector is zero at that event.\emph{ }But Definition B does not permit the explanation of field momentum density as due to moving relativistic mass-energy.
+Introducing $\br V_{\!\text{B}}=\lambda\,\br V_{\!\text{A}}$ from \prettyref{eq:defB2} into \prettyref{eq:con1} and using \prettyref{eq:defB10} gives